Tzatziki: Turkey

 Turkish cacık is made by combining water and yogurt together with garlic and different combinations of vegetables and herbs.
 Labne may be substituted for some of the yogurt.

-Turkish cacik also has many variations; different recipes use wheat berries, carrots, scallions, mint, radish, red pepper, parsley, dill, basil, chondrilla juncea, vinegar, walnuts, hazelnuts and unripe almonds.
+Turkish cacık also has many variations; different recipes use wheat berries, carrots, scallions, mint, radish, red pepper, parsley, dill, basil, chondrilla juncea, vinegar, walnuts, hazelnuts and unripe almonds.
+(Note: Cites multiple sources:)

 For cacıklı arap köftesi, kofta made from a mix of bulgur and ground meat is served over cacık.
 In this case the cacık is made with chard rather than the usual cucumber (spinach or parsley may be substituted for the chard.
 Some recipes use purslane).
-Bulgurlu madımak cacığı is made with cracked wheat, cucumber and a type of knotweed called madımak.
+Bulgurlu madımak cacığı is made with cracked wheat, cucumber and a species of knotweed called madımak (P.cognatum).